ericlixj/LingAdmin/development.md

 $ ./start.sh
 ```

-how to import new lib in backend project
+how to import new lib in backend project(install new lib)
 ```
 uv add colorlog
 ```